lintool/bfscan/README.md

  -input cw12-term-stats-all -output cw12-dictionary -count 9364999
 ```

-You need to provide the number of terms in the dictionary via the `-count` option.
+Provide the number of terms in the dictionary via the `-count` option.
 That value is simply the number of reduce output records from `MergeTermStatistics`.

-To explore the contents of the dictionary, use this little interactive program:
+To explore the contents of the dictionary, use this interactive program:

 ```
 hadoop jar target/bfscan-0.1-SNAPSHOT-fatjar.jar \